MrEngineerIR/perfect-todo-main/README.md

 if you want to test in local mode first make a .env file at the root of this project and in it make MONGO_URI key and set a proper value for it , for example : mongodb://localhost:27017

+also make sure you have installed Node.js and MongoDB on your computer

+then open terminal or integrated console on your IDE and :

 First, install dependencies:
 ```bash
 npm install